 Day 15: Purge 15 items.
 Feeling motivated, don't stop at 15 days.
 Keep going!

 Where do you start in your house?

-I added a list of rooms below sorted from least stuff to most stuff to make it easier for those challenge days you have to purge more.
+I added a list of rooms below sorted from least stuff to most stuff to make it easier for those challenge-days you have to purge more.
 The links below will show you some things you can declutter and other challenges for those particular rooms.
 Feel free to click on them for more ideas and inspiration.

 Shed / Tool area

 Attic and Keepsake Items - This area has the most things and the longest room to clear out.